-Ms. Lee recently second chaired a toxic tort trial in which plaintiff asked for $23 million.
+Ms. Colgan second chaired a toxic tort trial in which plaintiff asked for $23 million.
 The jury rendered a defense verdict, determining three companies were not liable for a boy’s birth defects after his mother claimed she was exposed to pesticides.
-Ms. Lee also second chaired a trial in traumatic brain injury case where plaintiff was asking for $7.8 million.
+Ms. Colgan also second chaired a trial in traumatic brain injury case where plaintiff was asking for $7.8 million.
 The jury rendered a verdict under both defense 998 Offers to Compromise in the amount of $29,000.00.
+Ms. Colgan’s employment practices liability experience includes the defense of sexual harassment, wrongful termination, and breach of employment contract matters.
 She successfully drafted and argued Motions for Summary Adjudication on behalf of emergency responder clients in multi-party wrongful death cases.
-In addition, Ms. Lee has prepared and argued several Motions to Strike where punitive damages were alleged against business clientele.
-Ms. Lee has effectively settled multiple subrogation claims against clients within the policy limits where plaintiff was seeking high value property damage reimbursement.
+In addition, Ms. Colgan has prepared and argued several Motions to Strike where punitive damages were alleged against business clientele.
+Ms. Colgan has effectively settled multiple subrogation claims against clients within the policy limits where plaintiff was seeking high value property damage reimbursement.

-Outside the office, Ms. Lee enjoys running, hiking, camping, soccer, beach volleyball, and traveling.
+Outside the office, Ms. Colgan enjoys running, hiking, camping, soccer, beach volleyball, and traveling.